barrucadu/lainonlife/README.md

 - `channels.json`, the list of channels and [MPD][] details.
 - `frontend/js/radio.js`, the `DEFAULT_CHANNEL` constant.
-- `frontend/pages/donate.html`, which contains the amount donates do far.
+- `frontend/pages/donate.html`, which contains the amount donated so far.
 - `frontend/pages/index.html`, which has a bunch of references to cyberia (the default channel).